nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_WHERE_QUERY_STRING_PARAMS.md

+# Ch.10 Customers by Email

-# Handling Query String Parameters
+## Handling Query String Parameters

 In this chapter, you will learn how to parse a URL to capture any query string parameters that may be in it, and then use those parameters to filter a SQL query.

 ## Learning Objectives

-* You should be able to define a query string parameter.
+- You should be able to define a query string parameter.
-* You should be able to identify a query string parameter.
+- You should be able to identify a query string parameter.
-* You should be able to explain how query string parameters are parsed from the URL path.
+- You should be able to explain how query string parameters are parsed from the URL path.
-* You should be able to explain the purpose of the `WHERE` clause in a SQL query.
+- You should be able to explain the purpose of the `WHERE` clause in a SQL query.
-* You should be able to implement a `WHERE` clause in a SQL query.
+- You should be able to implement a `WHERE` clause in a SQL query.
-* You should be able to identify a SQL parameter.
+- You should be able to identify a SQL parameter.
-* You should be able to explain the purpose of a SQL parameter.
+- You should be able to explain the purpose of a SQL parameter.
-* You should be able to use a query string parameter, in conjuntion with a SQL parameter to correctly filter the results of a SQL query.
+- You should be able to use a query string parameter, in conjuntion with a SQL parameter to correctly filter the results of a SQL query.

 ## Map of the URL